 d.
 Price discrimination

 e.
-Natural monopoly
+Natural monopoly4.
+Oligopoly

 a.
 Interdependence, collusion and cartels